Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 ***
 **Home Page Test 1 -  Incorrect URL (random letter character)**
 * Expected:
-  * Site expected to display 404 page when the user enters an incorrect URL.
+  * Site expected to display 404-page when the user enters an incorrect URL.
 * Testing:
   * Tested site by adding a random letter at the end of URL
 * Result:
-  * The site acted as expected and showed it’s custom 404 page.
+  * The site acted as expected and showed its custom 404-page.
 * Action:
   * None
 ***
 **Home Page Test 2 -  Incorrect URL (random number character)**
 * Expected:
-  * Site expected to display 404 page when the user enters an incorrect URL.
+  * Site expected to display 404-page when the user enters an incorrect URL.
 * Testing:
   * Tested site by adding a random number at the end of URL
 * Result:
-  * The site acted as expected and showed it’s custom 404 page.
+  * The site acted as expected and showed it’s custom 404-page.
 * Action:
   * None
 ***
 **Home Page Test 3 -  Incorrect URL (random special character)**
 * Expected:
-  * Site expected to display 404 page when the user enters an incorrect URL.
+  * Site expected to display 404-page when the user enters an incorrect URL.
 * Testing:
   * Tested site by adding a random special character at the end of URL
 * Result:
-  * The site acted as expected and showed it’s custom 404 page.
+  * The site acted as expected and showed it’s custom 404-page.
-  * EXCEPTION: When the % character was added to the end of the URL, the site showed “400-Bad Request” page from Github.
+  * EXCEPTION: When the % character was added to the end of the URL, the site showed a “400-Bad Request” page from Github.
 The user can return to the site by clicking “back” on the browser window.
 * Action:
   * None
 ***